0 / 0

 preview tutorial video To preview this task, watch the video beginning at 02:35.

 You track models by adding AI use cases to a catalog.
 With the IBM Knowledge Catalog Lite plan, you can create two catalogs.
 Follow these steps to see whether you already have a catalog and, if not, to create a catalog to store the AI use case.
 You need the appropriate roles and permissions assigned in order to create catalogs and AI use cases.
-Refer to User roles and permissions for IBM Knowledge Catalog and Watson Studio.
+Refer to User roles and permissions for IBM Knowledge Catalog and watsonx.ai Studio.

 1. From the Navigation menu Navigation menu, choose Catalogs > View all catalogs.